-PMs can see their workload in the project and the organization as a whole.
+With the daily planner online, PMs can see their workload in the project and the organization as a whole.
 It helps get an insight into why some employees take more time to finish a task.
 And it is a great tool when choosing whom to assign the new job.
 The project manager can check the calendar, see who’s got the availability, and not overload those who are already too busy.

 #6 Conflict management

 Conflicts and disagreements are almost unavoidable when it comes to teamwork.
 And in time-scarce high-pressure environments of project execution, the chances of having an argument quadruple.

 When conflicts happen, project managers play a role of a mitigator and the judge.
 Whether personal or project-related, conflicts distract the team members from work and create unnecessary obstacles to successful project completion.